 You’ll make several trips to the doctor’s office in the first month of your baby’s life.
-You can avoid wrangling with your health insurance provider (and unexpected medical bills) by understanding how newborn insurance coverage works in the first 30 days after birth.
-Consider what you need to do in order to get baby insurance, and learning when your newborn health insurance coverage will take effect.
+You can avoid wrangling with your health insurance provider (and unexpected medical bills) by understanding how newborn insurance coverage works and what you need to do in order to get your baby covered.

 Before Your Baby Is Born: Look at Your Current Coverage